guibueno/guibueno.github.io/_docs/03-decision-making.markdown

 ***Table 1** - Language-based services divided into functional categories* {: style="text-align: center"}

-Due to many overlaps, such categories may look slightly arbitraty.
+Due to many overlaps, such categories may look slightly arbitrary.
 For example, some blogs may also have YouTube channels, just like some products may offer more than one service.

 It is important to state that this list is not exhaustive.
 Besides the few examples within parenthesis, it is likely that many other products could be added to almost all categories.